An Analysis of the Impact of Gold Open Access Publications in Computer Science: Open Access Publication

 OA would change the economics of academic publishing.
 It would remove the need for subscriptions or once-off payments to access research literature.
 It was expected that online publication would greatly reduce production costs, and these reduced costs could be borne by initiatives within research communities.
 Two such initiatives in Computer Science were the emergence of the Journal of AI Research (JAIR) and the Journal of Machine Learning Research (JMLR).
 The JAIR was launched online in 1993.
 Paper copies were then printed by AAAI Press but are now published by the AI Access Foundation, a nonprofit charity.
 In 2001, 40 editorial board members of the Machine Learning journal resigned, citing a lack of harmony between the needs of the machine learning community -- principally the need for the more efficient circulation of published papers -- and the business model of commercial publishers \cite{atkeson2001editorial}.
 This led directly to the creation of JMLR to better serve the needs of the research community by providing more immediate and universal access to articles.

 There are at least two distinct forms of OA publishing \cite{beall2013predatory}.
 With \emph{Gold OA} the final published version of research articles is permanently and freely available and the authors will likely have paid an article processing charge (APC).
+JMLR and JAIR would be unusual in this regard, these are Gold OA journals without an APC.
 With \emph{Green OA}, a version of the article (but probably not the final version) is available in a repository such as arXiv, and no APC will have been paid.

 OA benefits scientific progress and democratises research by making publications universally available.
-Because of this, it is research funding agencies increasingly require research results to be available as OA.
+Because of this, research funding agencies increasingly require research results to be available as OA.
 However, despite the manifest benefits of OA, the initiative is an interesting example of the law of unintended consequences in action.
 Instead of readers paying for access to research papers, there has been a significant move towards researchers paying a significant and upfront charge for publication.
 This has created a large market for paid academic publication, with new opportunities to exploit researchers and academics who must survive in the increasingly competitive publish-or-perish academic world.
 Not surprisingly, this has attracted many new unscrupulous players into this market.
 Beall \cite{beall2013predatory} argues that the Gold OA model has a fatal flaw: it motivates publishers to publish more and more but without the guardrails of scientific quality or research merit.